 Sometimes, though, we’re compelled to display a really special piece.
 Maybe it’s your child’s adorable drawing of a sibling or a vacation photograph that takes your breath away.
 Or you have a new client, and you want to blow them over with the presentation of your commissioned work.

 Now that you’ve decided that framing this two-dimensional masterpiece is a must, incorporating a mat board can make it even more eye-catching.
-Mat board is an optional board surrounding the artwork, sitting between the image and the glass.
-On the Frame Destination Home Page, you can order mat board by itself, or as part of the picture frame under the Custom Frames tab.
+Mat board, also referred to as picture frame mat, is an optional board surrounding the artwork, sitting between the image and the glass.
+On the Frame Destination Home Page, you can order mat board by itself, or as part of the picture frame under the Custom Frame tab.

 In this video, I’ll show you how to order mat board online from us.